waktool/RankQuests/README.md

 ## Required & Recommended Items

 ### Required Items
+The following items are essential for the macro to rank up your character.
 | Item | Quest |
 | --- | --- |
 | Basic Coin Jars | Break Basic Coin Jars in the Best Area |